Selling products online? Start here

 You can also set up emails for cart abandonment, special occasions, or to promote upsells and cross-sells to your customers.

-Such email marketing services also offer personalization to offer a good customer experience.
 You can segment your email list into different target lists.
 You can then schedule personalized emails to each list to improve your conversions.

 Even when you’re able to generate a considerable amount of traffic to your online store, you’ll notice that many of them abandon your site and forget about your products.